This content doesn’t contain and isn’t meant to provide legal, tax, or business advice.*

 Appoint a registered agent

-When you start a business in New York, you are required to name a registered agent for the purpose of receiving legal documents on behalf of the company.
+When you start a business in New York, you are required to name a registered agent to receive legal documents on behalf of the company.
 When your company is first formed, the New York Secretary of State will be your registered agent by default.
-Once incorporated, you can update your registered agent to any person, business, or agency with a New York address (not a P.O. box).
+Once incorporated, you can update your registered agent to any person, business, or agency with a New York address (not a PO box).
 Make sure someone at that location will be available to receive and respond to legal documents during business hours.

 Adopt by-laws or an operating agreement